 Fresh pears can finish a meal as an elegant, low-calorie dessert or make a delicious addition to morning cereal or oatmeal.
-Freezing pears can extend the season of this tasty fruit beyond the traditional window, gracing your mealtimes with pear slices, sauce, pies, or any other creation you can imagine.
+Freezing pears extends the season of this tasty fruit beyond the traditional window, gracing your mealtimes with pear slices, sauce, pies or any other creation you can imagine.
 Learn how to freeze pears in ways that are simple enough for inexperienced cooks to master.

 Prepare pears for freezing by washing fruit, peeling, and coring.
 Prevent cut pears from browning by soaking in one quart of water with either one-half tablespoon salt, three-quarter teaspoon ascorbic acid (often sold as Fruit Fresh), or 3 tablespoons lemon juice.
 Drain fruit before preparing further for freezing.
 If using salt, rinse pears before moving to the next step.

-To use pears in pies or other cooked dishes, choose the sugar or dry pack method.
-Sprinkle pear pieces with sugar, and let them sit for 10 to 15 minutes.
+To use pears in pies or other cooked dishes, choose either the sugar or dry pack (below) method.
+For the sugar method, sprinkle pear pieces with sugar, and let them sit for 10 to 15 minutes.
 The goal is to have the sugar dissolve and form a light syrup.
-The usual sugar volume is one-half cup per quart of pears, but you can vary this based on your own palette.
+The usual sugar volume is one-half cup per quart of pears, but you can vary this based on your own flavor preference.
 Pack sugared pears into freezer bags or containers.
 Leave one-half inch of headspace in containers.